Randomness and Differentiability: Introduction

 As mentioned above, (b) was already stated by Demuth~\cite[Example 2]{Demuth:75}.
+For background on Demuth's work see the survey~\cite{Kucera.Nies:12}.

-Classical counterparts of this implication exist.
-For instance, Zahorski~\cite{Zahorski:46} proved that each null $G_\delta$ set is the non-differentiability set of a monotonic Lipschitz function.
-For a recent proof, see Fowler and Preiss \cite{Fowler.Preiss:09}.
+The implication ``$\LA$'' is also rooted in results from classical analysis.
+For instance, Zahorski~\cite{Zahorski:46} proved that each null $G_\delta$ subset of $\RR$ is the non-differentiability set of a monotonic Lipschitz function.
+For a recent proof, see Fowler and Preiss~\cite{Fowler.Preiss:09}.